 I was pleased for him and replied: “Well done, and now what are you doing for your 2ndnd Dan Black Belt?”

-He Said: “Well, the same as my 1st Dan, but now making sure my techniques of punching and kicking are on target.”
+He said: “Well, the same as my 1st Dan, but now making sure my techniques of punching and kicking are on target.”

-Types of Questions to ask:
+Types of Questions to ask about the school:

 - What are the qualifications of the instructor?